jpthiele/dealii-Wiki/Eclipse.md

 All the usual subversion operations (adding a file or directory, updating it from the repository, committing, diffing, annotating, or showing a history) can then be obtained through one of two ways:

-  - If you are in an editor window, right click into the window to get the context menu and from there go to the sub-menu called "Team".
+  - If you are in an editor window, right-click into the window to get the context menu and from there go to the sub-menu called "Team".
   - Right-clicking on a file or directory in the "Project Explorer" panel on the left (i.e., the one shown above) and then again selecting the sub-menu "Team".

 Maybe confusingly, however, the option to see the diffs of a file/directory against the one that's in the repository is not found in the "Team" sub-menu, but in the "Compare with" sub-menu.